grafana/tutorials/content/tutorials/grafana-fundamentals.md

 Dashboards consist of _panels_, each representing a part of the story you want your dashboard to tell.

-Every panel consists by a _query_ and a _visualization_.
+Every panel consists of a _query_ and a _visualization_.
 The query defines _what_ data you want to display, whereas the visualization defines _how_ the data is displayed.

 1. In the side bar, hover your cursor over the **Create** (plus sign) icon and then click **Dashboard**.
 1. Click **Add new panel**.
-1. In the **Query editor** below the graph, enter the query from earlier and then press Enter:
+1. In the **Query editor** below the graph, enter the query from earlier and then press Shift + Enter:

    ```
    sum(rate(tns_request_duration_seconds_count[5m])) by(route)